Revealed and Concealed Repression: Theory and Measurement: Model of Revealed and Concealed Repression

 The term repress-and-conceal refers to the combination of carrying out repression and concealing it from the public.
 It takes two broad forms.
-First, some repression tactics are inherently less observable to the public: These include stealth torture \autocite{rejali_torture_2007}, covert surveillance, the weakening of activist organizations \autocite{sullivan_political_2016, nalepa_authoritarian_2022}, subtle intimidation, and the use of fabricated non-political charges \autocite{PanEtAl-2024}.
-As \textcite{li2018playing} notes, ``a strong regime, possessing an effective and loyal internal security sector\dots can usually prevent the occurrence of transgressive protests in the first place and thus can avoid shooting protesters on the streets'' (p.
-25).
+First, some repression tactics are inherently less observable to the public, and regimes may select those tactics when they want to conceal repression \autocite{rejali_torture_2007,conrad_torture_2018}.
+These include stealth torture \autocite{rejali_torture_2007}, covert surveillance \autocite{nalepa_authoritarian_2022}, the weakening of activist organizations \autocite{davenport_how_2015,nalepa_authoritarian_2022,sullivan_political_2016}, subtle intimidation, and the use of fabricated non-political charges \autocite{pan}.
 Second, regimes actively suppress information about repression through media control.
 This includes co-opting or threatening journalists \autocite{mazzaro_anti_2023, rwb_in_2023}, flooding social media with misinformation or irrelevant content to drown out news of repression, establishing state-controlled media, and controlling access to the internet and digital platforms \autocite{roberts_censored_2018}.
 The costs of concealment reflect the opportunity costs of the expertise, coordination, resources, and infrastructure required to hide repression.
 These costs underscore the high levels of sophistication, organization, and technology needed to carry out concealed repression \autocite{guriev_spin_2022, greitens2016dictators, Berajaetal2023}.
 In fact, economic windfalls to regimes have been shown to increase the prevalence of less observable forms of repression \autocite{AndirinEtAl}.